 Paracetamol can be given PO/PR/IV but is most commonly given orally.
 The dose is 15mg/kg to a maximum dose of 1 g.

-Overdose is 75mg/kg (although toxicity usually doesn’t occur until >150mg/kg in an acute ingestion or repeated supra therapeutic doses>100mg/kg).
-If this happens it can cause hepatic necrosis – so bloods will need to be checked and if the paracetamol level is beyond a certain threshold the child will need to be started on n-acetyl cysteine.
+Overdose is 75mg/kg (although toxicity usually doesn’t occur until >150mg/kg in acute ingestion or repeated supra-therapeutic doses>100mg/kg).
+If this happens, it can cause hepatic necrosis – so bloods will need to be checked and if the paracetamol level is beyond a certain threshold the child will need to be started on n-acetyl cysteine.

 Ibuprofen

-Ibuprofen is a non-steroidal anti-inflammatory (NSAID) that is available over the counter.
-NSAIDs work to stop the inflammatory cascade of chemical mediators and thus reduce inflammation and pain.
-It is also an anti-pyretic.
+Ibuprofen is an over-the-counter non-steroidal anti-inflammatory drug (NSAID) that works to stop the inflammatory cascade of chemical mediators and thus reduce inflammation and pain.
+It is also an antipyretic.

-It is commonly sold as Nurofen (in the UK, Ireland and Australia) and Advil (in America) but again has other brand names as well as being sold by generic name.
-Nurofen also comes in two preparations (100mg/5mls or 200mg/5mls) – always clarify with the parents as to what they have at home to ensure appropriate dosing.
+It is commonly sold as Nurofen (in the UK, Ireland, and Australia) and Advil (in America), but again, other brands are available.
+Nurofen also comes in two preparations (100mg/5mls or 200mg/5mls)—always clarify with the parents what they have at home to ensure appropriate dosing.

 It can be given PO or PR, however the suppositories only come in 60mg so are not as useful in bigger children.